 What we didn’t:

-Welcome Email Strategy Mistakes to Avoid
+Welcome Email Mistakes To Avoid

 - Sending more than one welcome email, like Adwords.